dashkb/dashkb.github.io/fe/code.md

 to browse our collection and queue their favorite songs for their enjoyment while visiting.

-This probably only runs on Macs, which is a bummer.
-(It uses CoreAudio).
+This probably only runs on Macs (it uses CoreAudio), which is a bummer.
 It will import your iTunes library or just any plain ol' directory full of music.
 My favorite thing about it: *real* gapless playback.